Become a Certified Life Coach

 The wide divergence in standards throughout the world means the student needs to consider the recognition path which suits them best, based on their desired outcomes.

 A certification process requires a coach to take considerable time and effort to meet the criteria, demonstrating a commitment to client care and professional development.
-Although certification cannot eliminate bad practice entirely, having an effective guideline of Code of Ethics and Best Coaching Practice encourages standards of excellence.
+Although certification cannot eliminate bad practices entirely, having an effective guideline of the Code of Ethics and Best Coaching Practice encourages standards of excellence.

 The majority of our students and coaches tell us that this is an increasingly important factor in their decision when hiring an external coach and an increasing number of professional coaches are becoming certified.
 However, it is your choice as to whether you pursue certification.

 Although graduating from a certified program does not guarantee jobs or licensure, it may facilitate such achievement.
 It reflects the quality by which a coaching education provider or a training program conducts its business.
 It speaks to a sense of public trust, as well as to professional quality.

-As a coach: Certification provides a forum in which educators and practitioners of coaching can exchange ideas on future needs of the profession and ways in which to best address these needs in professional education and training.
+Certification provides a forum in which educators and practitioners of coaching can exchange ideas on the future needs of the profession and ways in which to best address these needs in professional education and training.

 Certification ensures public accountability of a program or a Coaching Education Provider -- that it has the means and demonstrates the outcomes for its educational process that are consistent with its goals and objectives; in other words, that there is 'truth in advertising'.